leow1534/sep11-freedom-project/prep/plan.md

 - [ ] add more than one difficulty
   - [ ] easy medium hard
 - [ ] another way to end the level other than dying
+- [ ] add more than one attack to the ai / attack patterns

 <!-- EXAMPLE